iPlumb3r/HelloWorld/App/IPFS/ReadMe.md

 IPFS
 ==

-How to install IPFS as a Daemon ?
+How to install IPFS as a Command Line Daemon ?
 -

 1. Install Go from the macOS package installer :